-The Clinebell Institute provides high-quality, low-cost professional pastoral care, counseling, and psychotherapy for students at the counseling center on the Salem, OR, campus as well as clinical training for students in Claremont, CA. The Center educates clergy and other professionals to integrate spirituality and psychotherapy and provides educational and enrichment programs to the general public.
+Clinebell Institute provides high-quality, low-cost professional pastoral care, counseling, and psychotherapy for students at the counseling center on campus in Claremont, CA. The Center educates clergy and other professionals to integrate spirituality and psychotherapy and provides educational and enrichment programs to the public.